Helsinki Syndrome (TV series)

 Helsinki Syndrome (Helsinki-syndrooma) is a Finnish television crime and drama series that began broadcasting on 2 September 2022 on Yle TV1.
-It was created by Miikko Oikkonen, who co-wrote the screenplay with Olli Suitiala, Tuomas Hakola and Olli Koivula.
-The series was directed by Juuso Syrjä, Lenka Hellstedt or Marko Mäkilaakso.
-The first season of eight episodes is set in the early 2020s beginning with a newspaper office, which introduces Elias (Peter Franzén) as an electrician who holds hostage the journalist Hanna (Oona Airola) and her colleagues.
-Negotiator Jarmo (Taneli Mäkelä) attempts to resolve the situation.
-Elias is a victim of the 1990s Finnish banking crisis; he wants the journalists to determine who is responsible for the predicament of long-term debtors.
-A second season of six episodes followed from 21 November 2024.
-Franzén, Mäkelä and Airola reprise their roles.
-Action is set two months later with Elias now a fugitive, with Jarmo hunting him and Hanna investigates an illegal government directive to courts in mid-1990s to absolve banks for causing long-term debt.
+It was created by Miikko Oikkonen, who co-wrote the screenplay with Olli Suitiala, Tuomas Hakola, and Olli Koivula.
+The series was directed by Juuso Syrjä, Lenka Hellstedt, and Marko Mäkilaakso.

+The first season of eight episodes is set in the early 2020s and begins in a newspaper office where electrician Elias (played by Peter Franzén) is holding journalist Hanna (Oona Airola) and her colleagues hostage while negotiator Jarmo (Taneli Mäkelä) attempts to resolve the situation.
+Elias is a victim of the 1990s Finnish banking crisis and wants the journalists to determine who is responsible for the predicament of long-term debtors like himself.

+A second season of six episodes began broadcasting on 21 November 2024.
+Franzén, Mäkelä and Airola reprise their roles, with the action set two months later.
+Elias is now a fugitive, Jarmo is hunting him, and Hanna is investigating an illegal government directive to courts in the mid-1990s to absolve banks for causing long-term debt.